jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     python3 src/magic.py

-  the terminal_ shows nothing.
+  the terminal_ goes back to the command line.
 Success!
 Even though ``magic.py`` does not do anything because there is no code in it, I can successfully run it.

 ********************************************************************************************
 test_failure